The application process

 Do I need to apply through UCAS, or can I apply directly through the University of Southampton?

-Usually, if you have your results, you can apply directly to us to find out if we can make you an offer.
-If we can’t, you’ll need to refer yourself to us via UCAS Hub (or apply via UCAS Clearing if you have not yet applied to UCAS).
+If we can make you an offer, you’ll then need to refer yourself to us via UCAS Hub (or apply via UCAS Clearing if you have not yet applied to UCAS).
+You can do this by following UCAS' step-by-step guide to Clearing.

 What information do I need when I call you?